AdaGold/weekend-warrior/02-robot-name/README.md

 So how does the test spec guarantee that all robot names match the given patter?
 The answer is **Regular Expressions**.

-Looking at the `robot_name_spec.rb` file you will notice lines like:
+Looking at the `robot_name_spec.rb` file you will notice this line:

 ```ruby
 NAME_REGEXP = /^[A-Z]{2}\d{3}$/